legacybtc/LegacyCore/README.md

 Legacy Coin is a fair-launch UTXO proof-of-work network focused on full-node verification, CPU-accessible mining, and a simple desktop wallet experience.

-This repository is the public source for:

-- Legacy Core 1.0.0 source
-- Legacy Wallet 1.0.0 desktop source

-Legacy Pool and Legacy Explorer / Launchpad are maintained separately and are not included in this repository.

 ## RC2 Public Mainnet Reset